Modern Slavery and Human Trafficking Statement

 Our Supply Chain

-This statement extends to all our suppliers as well as their subcontractor and confirmation of this is required as part of the tendering process.
+This statement extends to all our suppliers as well as their subcontractors and confirmation of their commitment to this is required as part of the tendering process.
+Tender packs and contracts include wording around statutory compliance, which includes Modern Slavery.
+All our supplier are also asked a self-certification question as part of the onboarding process with 5% being checked by the Procurement Compliance Team.

-Should any unethical or high-risk practices be identified or observed by SBHG with any supplier, contractor or subcontractor this will be investigated and, appropriate steps taken to remedy matters, including terminating third-party relationships where necessary.
-In addition, and in line with its zero tolerance commitment to modern slavery and human trafficking, SBHG will not continue to work with suppliers and contractors where they fail to demonstrate minimum required standards of transparency.
+Should any unethical or high-risk practices be identified or observed by SBHA with any supplier, contractor or subcontractor this will be investigated and appropriate steps will be taken to remedy matters, including terminating third-party relationships where necessary.
+In addition, and in line with its zero-tolerance commitment to modern slavery and human trafficking, SBHA will not continue to work with suppliers and contractors where they fail to demonstrate minimum required standards of transparency.

 Our Residents & Properties

-We understand that our customer base is representative of a diverse set of backgrounds and needs, and that isolated customers or individuals with vulnerabilities may be especially at risk.
-We will, therefore, carry out all processes to help us identify any at risk or vulnerable residents or groups in our properties.
+We understand that our customer base is made up of a diverse set of backgrounds and needs, and that isolated customers or individuals with vulnerabilities may be especially at risk.
+We will, therefore, carry out processes to help us identify any at risk or vulnerable residents or groups in our properties.

-We recognise that the use of our homes to facilitate Modern Slavery is a risk, and so, any suspected cases of tenancy fraud will be reported to our Audit & Risk Committee quarterly.
+We recognise that the use of our homes to facilitate Modern Slavery is a risk, and so, any suspected cases of tenancy fraud will be reported to our Audit & Risk Committee on a quarterly basis.
 Likewise, any tenancy found to have been granted on a fraudulent application will be terminated through the appropriate mechanisms.

-As part of the annual report to Group Board we will confirm how many tenancy audits have been completed against the target and by exception how many safeguarding issues were raised.
+As part of the annual report to SBHA’s Board, we will confirm how many tenancy audits have been completed against the target and by exception how many safeguarding issues were raised.

 Our Colleagues